P. Kannamba

-Pasupuleti Kannamba (Pasupulēţi Kannāṃba) (5 October 1911 – 7 May 1968) was an Indian actress, playback singer and film producer of Telugu cinema, of Andhra Pradesh, India.
+Pasupuleti Kannamba (Pasupulēţi Kannāṃba) (5 October 1911 – 7 May 1964) was an Indian actress, playback singer and film producer of Telugu cinema, of Andhra Pradesh, India.
 She acted in more than 170 films and produced about 25 films in Telugu and Tamil languages during the 1930s to the 1960s.

 Career

-Kannamba was born in Eluru.
+Kannamba was born on 5 October 1911.
+Her birthplace is Owku in Nandyal district.
+Her parents were Lokamba and M. Venkanarasaiah, a government contractor.
+She was their only child and grew up with her maternal grandparents in Eluru.
 She started acting in dramas at the age of 13.
 She performed many characters such as Sati Savitri, Anasuya and Chandramati.

 Her film career began with the Chandramati character in Harishchandra (1935) of Star Combines.
 She acted in about 150 films and won accolades for her roles in Draupadi Vastrapaharanam, Kanakataara, Saranagadhara, Gruhalakshmi and Chandika.
 She acted in the title role of Kannagi in Tamil and in Palnati Yudham as Nayakuralu Nagamma, opposite Govindarajula Subba Rao.
 She acted in Ashok Kumar (1941) as Queen, opposite another great actor, V. Nagayya.
 She acted together with P. U. Chinnappa in many movies, such as Kannagi, Mahamaya, Harischandra and Tulasi Jalandhar.

 She married Kadaru Nagabhushanam in 1941.
 They established "Raja Rajeswari Films" and produced about 30 films, including Sumati, Padhuka Pattabhishekam, Saudamani, Peda Raitu, Lakshmi, Sri Krishna Tulabharam, Sati Sakkubhai and Sati Anasuya.
 Their movie Navajeevanam (1949) was awarded as the best film by Combined Madras state.

 She died on 7 May 1964.